rautvivek/buildserver/README.md

      1) File Processing is multithreaded process.
      2) Multithreading is achieved by Executor framework FixedThreadPool.
      3) Thread pool and batch size configuration is present in application.properties.
-     4) thread.count- maximum threads configuration in thread pool. batch.size- feeds(number of records) to each thread.
+     4) thread.count - maximum threads configuration in thread pool.
+        batch.size - feeds(number of records) to each thread.
      5) Threads process records in parallel and save/update in a database.
 Duration and Alert value is also calculated.

 # processMap